 A superior customer experience isn't just a "nice-to-have" or about making people happy.
 It’s a strategic investment that directly impacts your bottom line.
 When customers feel seen, understood, and valued, they come back, spend more, and tell their friends about you.

-The stakes for getting this right are incredibly high.
+The Financial Impact of a Poor Experience The stakes for getting this right are incredibly high.
 Modern shoppers have zero patience for clunky, impersonal, or confusing online stores.

 In fact, a staggering 89% of eCommerce consumers say they’ll walk away from a brand after a single poor customer service experience.
 That one negative interaction can erase all your hard work.
-You can find more data on the real cost of bad CX over at invespcro.com.
+You can find more data on the real cost of bad CX over at invespcro.com .

 When you consider that acquiring a new customer costs six to seven times more than keeping an existing one, investing in a great experience isn't just a good idea—it's essential for survival.